Location: Hagg Lake, Gaston, OR

 - 50K Course – click here for course map

 The 50K consists of a group start at Boat Ramp C. Runners enjoy a little over 3 miles of an out-and-back on a gravel road.
 This really helps runners to spread everyone out along the course.
 Please note that this is the biggest elevation change you will encounter for the entire race.
 When runners come back through the start area, they’ll have a chance to shed clothing and prepare for trails.
 This is when the mud starts.
 You will run around Hagg Lake counter clockwise 2 times on the single track trail, pass by 5 aid stations including the start/finish, and eventually make your way back for the post-race festivities.

 - The Saturday 25K+ course is the first loop of the 50k race.
 Total distance is approximately 17 miles.

 - 25K Course – click here for course map

-We are keeping the reverse direction for the 25K in 2019!
 The 25K consists of a group start at Boat Ramp C. Runners will begin with a loop through the Boat Ramp C parking lot before hitting the trail for a short distance; they will then enjoy about a mile of an out-and-back on a gravel road.
 This really helps runners to spread out along the course but please note that this is the biggest elevation change you will encounter for the entire race.
 When runners come back down to the trail, they’ll have a chance to shed clothing in a drop bucket.
 This is when the mud starts.
-You will turn back towards the start finish and run around Hagg Lake in a CLOCKWISE direction on the single track trail, pass by two aid stations and eventually make your way back to the finish and post race festivities.
+You will turn back towards the start finish and run around Hagg Lake in a counter clockwise direction on the single track trail, pass by two aid stations and eventually make your way back to the finish and post race festivities.

 Our aid stations are manned by the best volunteers in the ultra running world.
 Each will have: